sushanshakya77/okhatiexercise/README.md

 - Form to login with validation and error handling and proper routing with snackbars and redirects.
 - Profile page with user details and a logout button.
 - Small UI changes made for better user experience such as loading.
+- Made the project responsive.
+- Used TypeScript for the project.

 ## Local Environment Requirements